MaxineXiong/SQLZOO_solutions/README.md

 # SQLZOO_solutions
-Complete solutions to the tutorials and assessments on https://sqlzoo.net/
+My solutions to all tutorials and assessments on https://sqlzoo.net/